 Yes.
-People have had them implanted on the backs of hands (including Steve himself) ears, etc. The only thing is that we do not recommend using them to hold anything for a long period of time (anything over 20 minutes) because that will damage the skin over the magnet.
-We also offer “Lover’s Magnets”, which are pairs of magnets inserted, one in the typical ring finger and one in the back of the hand, aligned to how you typically hold hands, so that when you hold hands your magnets “snap” together.
+People have had them implanted on the backs of hands (including Steve himself) or ears, etc. The only thing is that we do not recommend using them to hold anything for a long period of time (anything over 20 minutes) because that will damage the skin over the magnet.
+We also offer “Lover’s Magnets,” which are pairs of magnets, one implanted in the typical ring finger and another in the back of the hand, aligned to how you typically hold hands, so that when you hold hands your magnets “snap” together.

 No. It is a neodymium magnet graded 52 gauss (which is very powerful) but it is still small enough that it won’t wipe anything.
 Many people have received this implant and none have yet to have a problem with credit cards or computers.
 Many of them work as musicians, computer technicians, etc, and they do not have any problem with the magnet affecting their equipment.
 You will likely be able to sense the fields vibrating your magnet, but the magnet is too small to affect your equipment.

 What if any effect will it have on implantable defibrillators/pacemakers?

 The two have not yet been combined in one body, so we cannot provide a guarantee about something that could potentially affect your medical equipment, however we can’t see there being an issue with it since it’s too small to affect credit cards or other types of equipment.

 How many problems will it create with security, since it is not a medical procedure and not removable without being cut out?